CHILD ADHD Assessments in the UK

 what does a private child ADHD assessment involve?

-A private ADHD assessment for children typically involves:
+A private ADHD assessment for children and young people involves:

 1 - Initial Consultation